CHLSS

 The Matching Process

 This part of the process allows you to learn about the needs and characteristics of a particular child or sibling group in the foster care system.
-Your social worker will work with you on exploring the strengths of your family and discuss how you might best meet the needs of that child or children.
-To help in your decision-making process, you will have the opportunity to meet with the child’s social worker and other significant people in his or her life (such as foster parents, therapists, etc.).
-The child’s county social worker represents him or her in the matching process.
+Your assigned worker will work with you on exploring the strengths of your family and discuss how you might best meet the needs of that child or children.
+To help with your decision-making process, you will have the opportunity to meet with the child’s county worker and other significant people in their life (such as foster parents, therapists, etc.).
+The child’s county worker represents them in the matching process.
 All placement decisions are made in the best interest of the child.

 Once everyone involved has made a commitment to proceed with the adoption process, pre-placement visits begin.
 The length and frequency of these visits depend on the age and needs of the child or children being placed.